Shopify/sprockets-commoner/js/babel-plugin-commoner/README.md

-# babel-plugin-rewire-require
+# babel-plugin-commoner

 ## Usage

-`babel-plugin-rewire-require` should be included in your `.babelrc` by adding `rewire-require`.
+`babel-plugin-commoner` should be included in your `.babelrc` by adding `commoner`.
 You can't install it through npm, but this directory is automatically added to the path by the Sprockets plugin.

 ## Options